hapijs/hapi/docs/Reference.md

     - `callback` - a callback function with the signature `function(err, isValid, credentials)` where:
         - `err` - an internal error.
         - `isValid` - `true` if the content of the session is valid, otherwise `false`.
-        - `credentials` - a crendetials object passed back to the application in `request.auth.credentials`.
+        - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 If value is `null` or `undefined`, defaults to `session`.
 If set, will override the current cookie as if `request.auth.session.set()` was called.

 When the cookie scheme is enabled on a route, the `request.auth.session` objects is decorated with two methods: